tylerharter/cs301-projects/spring19/p6/README.md

 Consider writing a function to answer this and Q14 and Q15 with the same code.

-## Q14 which winery in Australia has the highest average PPD?
+## Q14: which winery in Australia has the highest average PPD?

-## Q15 which winery in Canada has the highest average PPD?
+## Q15: which winery in Canada has the highest average PPD?

-## Q16: which wine varieties are produced the by the "Quinta Nova de Nossa Senhora do Carmo" winery?
+## Q16: which wine varieties are produced by the "Quinta Nova de Nossa Senhora do Carmo" winery?

 Produce a Python list with no duplicates.

-## Q17: which wine varieties are produced the by the "Adega Cooperativa de Borba" winery?
+## Q17: which wine varieties are produced by the "Adega Cooperativa de Borba" winery?

-## Q18: which wine varieties are produced the by the "Global Wines" winery?
+## Q18: which wine varieties are produced by the "Global Wines" winery?

 ## Q19: what percentage of the varieties produced by "Quinta Nova de Nossa Senhora do Carmo" are also produced by "Adega Cooperativa de Borba"?

-Quinta Nova wants to better understand their competition, so they hired a savvy data scientist (you!) to TODO
+Quinta Nova wants to better understand their competition, so they hired a savvy data scientist (you!) to keep an eye on the competition.

 ## Q20: what percentage of the varieties produced by "Quinta Nova de Nossa Senhora do Carmo" are also produced by "Global Wines"?

+Cheers!